zwhys/mushroom-mailer/README.md

-# Mushroom Mailer
+# ToadMail

-Mushroom Mailer is a Google App Script used to automate the sending of emails for a loaning system based on the response of a Google Form.
+ToadMail is a Google App Script used to automate the sending of emails for a loaning system based on the response of a Google Form.